 The Jungfraujoch supplement can be purchased at any railway station in the region on presentation of your Eurail or Interrail Pass.

 Children pay CHF 30 for the trip to the Jungfraujoch however they must hold a Junior Card (more info here).

-Tickets for Jungfraujoch from Zurich, Bern, Geneva and Lucerne
+Tickets for Jungfraujoch from Zurich, Bern and Lucerne

 Just because you’re not staying in the Jungfrau region, that doesn’t mean a trip to Jungfraujoch is not possible.
-In fact, day trips from the cities of Bern, Lucerne, Zurich and Geneva are all extremely popular.
+In fact, day trips from the cities of Bern, Lucerne and Zurich are all extremely popular.